kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 **Crystal 1**: Nextor
+- Bought on Nar Shaddaa from Oondar (3580 credits)
+- Or has a chance to be looted on Dantooine beforehand.
-- Bought on Nar Shaddaa from Oondar (3580 credits) Provides a high critical threat range, which makes our critical hits stronger.
+Provides a high critical threat range, which makes our critical hits stronger.
 It also gives a nice +1 to our attack modifier.

 **Crystal 2**: Opila